Fiserv-Developer/payments-api/docs/Payments.md

 Payment with a token	| [PaymentTokenSaleTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PaymentTokenSaleTransaction) |	Use this requestType to execute a normal customer payment transaction with a token generated previously.
 Token Refund | [PaymentTokenCreditTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PaymentTokenCreditTransaction) |	Use this requestType to execute an original credit payment transaction to a customer’s credit or debit card using a token generated previously.
 Token pre-auth |	[PaymentTokenPreAuthTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PaymentTokenPreAuthTransaction) |	Use this requestType to pre-authorise an amount against a token, for completion at a later point.
-What is sepa |	[SepaSaleTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/SepaSaleTransaction) |	Use this requestType to take payment from a customer via SEPA.
+SEPA Payments |	[SepaSaleTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/SepaSaleTransaction) |	Use this requestType to take payment from a customer via SEPA.
 Wallet Sale	| [WalletSaleTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/WalletSaleTransaction)	| Use this requestType to execute a normal customer payment transaction with a wallet payment method.
 Wallet Pre-Auth |	[WalletPreAuthTransaction](WalletPreAuthTransaction) |	Use this requestType to execute a Pre-Authorisation using a Wallet Payment Method